makdefense/makdefense-portfolio/Cyber Security 101/Command LIne/linux-shells.md

 "ls" then "enter" button to list the contents of that working directory and displayed "flag_hunt.sh."
 I then inputted "cat flag_hunt.sh" and then enter button to display the contents of the file.
 >
 > Next i decided the run a new command that displays the type of Shell that is currently being used for operating system, so i inputted "echo $SHELL," then "enter" button and "/bin/bash" was displayed afterwards.
-I then wanted to figure out the list of all available Shells that were in the system, so i inputted "cat/etc/shells," then "enter" and the list of every Shell in the Linux OS was displayed.
+I then wanted to figure out the list of all available Shells that were in the system, so i inputted "cat /etc/shells," then "enter" and the list of every Shell in the Linux OS was displayed.
 I then inputted command "zsh," then enter to switch to the "zsh" Shell in the OS.
 >
 > Following i then created a Script file within the bash Shell using the command "nano" then "first_script.sh" for name of the script file.
 Next within the script flie i inputted "!#/bin/bash" which is